Welcome to PBC

 If you are coming to PBC next year, then welcome!
 As current Year 7 students, we know the sorts of things that you might be thinking about right now, and the questions you might have.

 ‘Palm Beach Currumbin State High School is a place where pathways to success and brighter futures begin.
 Attending PBC will be a brilliant opportunity for all of you.
 Whatever your school life has been like so far, PBC allows you to choose your own unique path and excel, both here and in the future.
-PBC’s culture is one of excellence, which is expressed through our school motto, Nil sed Optima, nothing but the best’. - Current Middle School Student
+PBC’s culture is one of excellence, which is expressed through our school motto, Nil sed Optima, nothing but the best’. - Current Junior Secondary Student

 What is there to look forward to?

 One of the best things about high school is all the opportunities that are available.

 You will have brand new, exciting subjects not taught in primary school, such as the Technology subjects: Food, Design, Digital and Engineering Technology.
 Many subjects will give you a chance to develop new interests in new areas.

 At PBC, every teacher you have will be a specialist in that particular subject.
 This means in every class has a teacher who is dedicated and passionate about that area.